 My primary way into this is through processes of listening.
 One example being durational, underwater listening with hydrophones.
 I aim to create shared listening experiences through a series of participatory ‘Deep Listening Walks‘.

 Listening closely instils a sense of connection with a location; an expanded experience of a place and the other species cohabiting there.
 Intense and immersive listening experiences have had a deep effect on how I relate to the non-human world and contributed to my increased sensitivity to the impact humans have on the non-human.

-Scientific water monitoring techniques are typically used as a means to generate datasets on the condition or health of a water body.
+Water monitoring techniques such as regular sampling and testing can be used to generate datasets on the condition or health of a water body.
 This can reveal gradual changes over time, aswell as sudden events that ‘stress’ the aquatic environment, which can be important for making cases for environmental protection policies.
 However, often this is data is not so accessible to the public, or easily readable.
 I make a case for the importance of regularly listening to bodies of water, and the positive impact this may have on the condition or health of a water body.